drdaemos/xc5-docs/en/migration_guides/migration_from_x-cart_4_to_x-cart_5.md

 # Migration of your custom functionality and design

 In order to migrate all your preferred features that do not exist in X-Cart 5 as well as migrate the custom layout of your store, you should re-implement such changes to X-Cart 5 from scratch.
-Our {% link "developer documentation" SJfKoWhmD %} will be very helpful for such task.
+Our {% link "developer documentation" SJYNEGrD %} will be very helpful for such task.

 If you do not know who can perform such task for you, feel free to request a free quote from us here: [http://www.x-cart.com/contact-us.html](http://www.x-cart.com/contact-us.html)